reidmv/deployment-repo/README.md

 An update to a deployment is most likely to occur immediately after duplicating a deployment.
 The reason for this is that outside of that one use case, the promote action is is likely to be preferred over update in a workflow.

 Updating a deployment is literally just editing any part of its definition.
 Core, modules, deployment tier, or name.

+#### Refresh (deployment)

+Check all the dynamic modules and/or dynamic core in a deployment and if necessary, refresh the deployment on disk (the Puppet environment) with any changes.

+The deployment definition doesn't change in a refresh, but if there is new content in any of the dynamic references it has, that new content will be reflected in the deployment after a refresh.

 #### Promote (module or core)